 Here I broach them again, with you:

 Need chill?
-In Southern California, we can grow almost every type of deciduous fruit tree, but we must be careful about choosing cultivars that are suited to our relatively mild winters, usually of less than 500 chill hours.
+In Southern California, we can grow almost every type of deciduous fruit tree (think peaches, apples, plums, apricots, cherries), but we must be careful about choosing varieties that are suited to our relatively mild winters, usually of less than 500 chill hours.
 (For more on chill hours, see this article by the University of California.)

 Need a pollenizer?
-Some fruit trees are self-sterile, meaning they need the pollen of another tree in order to produce fruit.
+Some fruit trees are self-sterile, meaning they need the pollen of another tree in order to produce fruit, in quantity at least.
 Examples are certain plums and pluots.

 Size of tree is mostly controlled by you, not rootstock.
 Trees may be labelled “dwarf” or “semi-dwarf” but still get bigger than you want.
 No problem.
 You can control the size of any fruit tree — while still getting a lot of fruit — by pruning.